-Join Tim Grey for an in-depth discussion in this video Saving, loading, and combining selections, part of Creating Composites in Photoshop.
+Join Tim Grey for an in-depth discussion in this video Saving, loading, and combining selections, part of Photoshop: Creating Composites (2012).

 It would be fair to say that when you create a Layer mask there's really no …need to save the selection even if you used a selection as the basis of the that mask. …And yet there are a variety of reasons that you actually might want to save a selection. …For one thing it provides you with your original starting points so that even if …you've refined your Layer mask a bit, you can always get back to the original …starting point.
 In some cases, it's also simply helpful …to build up a mask, in multiple pieces, saving selections along the way. …Let's take a look at how we can save, load, and combine selections, as we're …working to create Layer masks.
 For this image, I'd like to create a …Layer mask for both of the Windows.
 Perhaps I'm going to isolate these …windows and place them onto a different wall or use them in a different context.…